pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/self-hosted/gke-hosted.md

 ### Pulumi deploying Pulumi

-This installer uses Pulumi to deploy the Pulumi Service.
-In this case, one uses the Pulumi CLI with a self-managed backend (e.g. GCP storage bucket) to deploy all services listed above to stand up the self-hosted Pulumi Service.
+This installer uses Pulumi to deploy the Pulumi Cloud.
+In this case, one uses the Pulumi CLI with a self-managed backend (e.g. GCP storage bucket) to deploy all services listed above to stand up the self-hosted Pulumi Cloud.
 The installation package includes Pulumi project code so that you can deploy the Service by running `pulumi up`.

 To this end, you need to set up the following: